Pungyeon/clean-go-article/README.md

 }
 ```

-We have now ensured, that the `sender` property of our `Sender` struct, is never mutated.
-At least not, from outside of the package.
+We have now ensured that the `sender` property of our `Sender` struct is never mutated&mdash;at least not from outside of the package.
 As of writing this document, this is the only way of creating publicly immutable non-primitive variables.
-It's a little verbose, but it's truly worth the effort, to ensure that we don't end up with strange bugs, that could be the outcome of mutating properties of our structure.
+It's a little verbose, but it's truly worth the effort to ensure that we don't end up with strange bugs resulting from accidental variable modification.

 ```go
 func main() {